Ohio's private job-creation office says it ranks well | WHIZ News

 The review ranked JobsOhio fifth for the number of deals cut from 2013 to 2018 and third in jobs resulting from those deals.

 Republican Gov. John Kasich (KAY’-sik) faced criticism when he created JobsOhio in 2011.
-Funded by state liquor taxes, JobsOhio operates outside most public records and ethics laws and its books are closed to Ohio’s auditor.
+Funded by profits from liquor sales, JobsOhio operates outside most public records and ethics laws and its books are closed to Ohio’s auditor.

 The report said JobsOhio ranks favorably among comparable states on transparency.

-Note: This story has been corrected to show that JobsOhio is an economic development office, not a job-creation office, and that it’s funded by profits from liquor sales, not funded by state liquor taxes.